-The U.S. Court of Appeals for the District of Columbia Circuit this week overturned a lower court by holding that the current structure of the Consumer Financial Protection Bureau is constitutional.
+The U.S. Court of Appeals for the District of Columbia Circuit on January 31 overturned a lower court by holding that the current structure of the Consumer Financial Protection Bureau is constitutional.

 The ruling is a blow to many critics of the bureau who criticized its single-director structure and that the director may only be removed for cause.
 But it is unclear what will result from the ruling in the Trump era.

 The Dodd-Frank Act set up the CFPB with a single director, unlike other federal agencies that have a panel or committee.
 Like other executive officers, the director of the CFPB is appointed by the President and confirmed by the Senate.
 However, the President is not free to remove the CFPB director at will.
 Instead, the removal can only be “for cause,” which Dodd-Frank defines as “inefficiency, neglect of duty, or malfeasance in office.”
 With such a high bar to meet for removal, the CFPB director is unusually secure.